 Unless they are trained and disincentivized, dogs of both sexes, both neutered and intact, can and will hump anything in their immediate vicinity.
 Even a casual observer of canine interaction can tell you that humping behaviors involve everything from stuffed animals to couch pillows, from human arms to table legs.
 Answering the question, “Why do male dogs hump other male dogs,” then, requires us to shift our perspective a bit.
-Male dogs hump other males for a variety of reasons, including:
+Dog humping happens for a variety of reasons, including:

 Let’s start from first principles and then drill down to the specific question at hand.
 The spectrum of answers to why dogs hump should reconcile us to all of the stranger and more precise queries we have.
 This includes why male and female dogs, long after they are fixed, continue to hump each other, people, toys, blankets, and a vast array of other things.
 Mounting is a learned behavior that begins when dogs are puppies.
 Why do puppies hump?